rhiot/rhiot/docs/readme.md

 Where `label` can be replaced with any text label:

     from("gpsd:current-position").
+      convertBodyTo(String.class).
       to("file:///var/gps-coordinates");

-A scheduled consumer is also supported and polls every 5 seconds by default, to use it enable the 'scheduled' param on the endpoint;
+A scheduled consumer is also supported.
+This kind of consumer polls GPS receiver every 5 seconds by default.
+In order to use it enable the `scheduled` param on the endpoint, just as demonstarted on the snippet below:

     from("gpsd:current-position?scheduled=true").
+      convertBodyTo(String.class).
       to("file:///var/gps-coordinates");

-Finally, the producer polls the device for the current location, for example;
+Also the GPSD producer can be used to poll a GPS unit "on demand" and return the current location, for example;

     from("jms:current-position").
       to("gpsd:gps");

-To subscribe to events or poll a device on another host you have to do 2 things, start GPSD on that host with the param -G to listen on all addresses, eg gpsd -G /dev/ttyUSB0, and pass the host and optionally port to the gpsd endpoint as follows;
+To subscribe to events or poll a device on another host you have to do two things:
+* start GPSD on that host with the param -G to listen on all addresses (eg `gpsd -G /dev/ttyUSB0`)
+* pass the host and optionally port to the GPSD endpoint, just as demonstrated on the snippet below:

     from("gpsd:current-position?host=localhost?port=2947").
+      convertBodyTo(String.class).
       to("file:///var/gps-coordinates");

 The message body is a `io.rhiot.component.gpsd.ClientGpsCoordinates` instance: